-School for Life is a grassroots organization where xx% of your child sponsorship money goes directly to looking after your child’s educational needs and running our school in Uganda, while 4% is spent on administrative costs.
-School for Life employees are 90% Uganda.
+School for Life is a grassroots organization where 96% of your child sponsorship money goes directly to looking after your child’s educational needs and running our school in Uganda, while 4% is spent on administrative costs.
+Our School for Life staff is 90% Ugandan.
 The money going directly to the ground in Uganda is one of the highest of all charities in Australia.
 More information and a complete audit is available on our website – schoolforlife.org.au

 School for Life’s sustainable model of education